simplic/simplic-navigation-command/README.md

 To register commands use `INavigationCommandService`.
 To search commands use `INavigationCommandSearchService`.
 A command is an instance of `NavigationCommand`.

-A more detailed documentation is available at the [https://simplic.github.io/dev/csharp/framework/navigation%20commands/intro.html](simplic documentation site).
+A more detailed documentation is available at the [simplic documentation site](https://simplic.github.io/dev/csharp/framework/navigation%20commands/intro.html).